-Home - Dinner - Pasta - 10-Minute Chicken Pesto Pasta Dinner
+Home - Italian - Chicken Pesto Pasta (Quick Pantry Dinner)

 This post may contain affiliate links.
 Please read my disclosure policy.

-I created this chicken pesto pasta recipe to be extremely quick and simple to cook with ingredients straight from your pantry.
-It’s an Italian-style chicken pasta dinner that combines tender chunks of chicken breast with a silky pesto sauce, and plenty of grated Parmesan cheese.
-With only 10 minutes of cooking time, this quick pasta dinner is an absolute winner for busy nights.
+This chicken pesto pasta recipe combines tender chunks of chicken breast with a basil pesto sauce, along with plenty of grated Parmesan cheese.
+I created this to be quick and simple to cook with ingredients straight from your pantry.
+It’s an Italian-style chicken pasta dinner that’s an absolute winner for busy nights.

 Prepared pasta with pesto chicken sauce in a serving bowl, with a fork propped on the side of the bowl.

-It’s one of my personal favorite weeknight pasta dinner recipes.
-The best part?
-It requires basic pantry ingredients, hopefully saving a trip to the grocery store.
+Pesto pasta one of my homemade pasta dinners you’ll want to make over and over.
+The best part is using basic pantry ingredients, hopefully saving a trip to the grocery store.

 Ingredients for cooking pesto pasta with chicken, including chunks of raw chicken breast, dried pasta, pesto sauce, grated cheese, chopped nuts, garlic and red pepper.

-• Boneless skinless chicken breast: Chicken breast meat really soaks up the flavor from the pesto, and doesn’t become dry when it’s cut into bite-size pieces and cooked quickly.
-If you have time, you can use marinated chicken breasts.
+• Boneless skinless chicken breast: Cutting the chicken into bite-size chunks helps it cook quickly and evenly, without drying out before the pasta is ready.
 Swap them out with boneless, skinless chicken thighs if you like dark meat chicken.

-• Pesto sauce: If you have extra time and lots of fresh basil to use up, by all means make a batch of homemade basil pesto sauce.
-Otherwise choose a good-quality store-bought pesto.
+• Pesto sauce: A good basil pesto has garlic, cheese and olive oil, so it acts as both the sauce and seasoning base for the entire dish.
+If you have extra time and lots of fresh basil to use up, by all means make a batch of this quick pesto recipe with fresh basil.
+Otherwise choose a store-bought pesto that you enjoy.

 • Dried pasta: This recipe is super versatile, so go ahead and use whatever dried pasta shape you have in the pantry.
-Long pasta shapes such as spaghetti or fettuccine, or short pasta types like rigatoni, penne or bow ties will all capture the sauce perfectly.
+I usually grab short pasta cuts like fusilli, penne or orecchiette because their ridges and curves capture the pesto sauce.

 Prepared pasta with pesto chicken sauce in a serving bowl, with sprigs of fresh basil and forks on the side.